fergalsomers/olm-sample/README.md

 # To Do

-- investigate the prometheus install
+- integrate with Istio (turn off TLS in ArgoCD
-- integrate with Istio (turn off TLS in ArgoCD)
+- investigate using istioctl docker image to configure istio (removes a pre-requisite)

 # Notes